rrrohit1/rrrohit1/README.md

 - 👋 Hi, I’m Rohit Rawat.
-Usually have two profiles over the web (@garhwalinauna and @rrrohit)
 - 👀 I’m interested in Data Science and Mathematics.
 (Little bit Public Policy and Economics)
 - 🌱 I’m currently learning to apply data science techniques to business problems and datasets.
 - 💞️ I’m looking to collaborate on projects using Deep Learning using image and audio.